themdwaris/Full-Stack-AI-Powered-NextJs-Blog-App/README.md

 * 💬 Only **authors** can edit or delete their own comments
 * 👍 Login user can also likes each other comments
 * 🔐 Protected routes and pages for authenticated users
+* 📦 AI Integration generate blogs with AI used Gemini API
 * 🌓 **Dark and Light Theme Toggle** using Context API and Tailwind
 * 🔍 Blog listing with **sorting, pagination**, and **filtering**
 * 🖥️ Fully **Responsive Design** (Mobile & Desktop)